Skip to main content

 Bio

-Dr. Wall is a professor of sixteenth and seventeenth century English literature, with special interests in Spenser, Donne, and Herbert.
-He is particularly interested in the literature of the English Reformation.
-He is engaged in a long-term digital humanities project to recrate the experience of worship and preaching at St Paul’s Cathedral in London in the early seventeenth century.
+Dr. John N. Wall is Professor Emeritus of sixteenth and seventeenth century English literature, having served as a member of NC State’s Department of English from 1973 to 2023.
+His special interests include the poetry and prose of the early modern period, especially the works of Spenser, Donne, Herbert, and Shakespeare.
+Dr. Wall is particularly interested in the literature of the English Reformation.
+He is engaged in a long-term digital humanities project to recreate the experience of worship and preaching at St Paul’s Cathedral in London in the early seventeenth century.

 In addition to his scholarly research and teaching responsibilities in the field of early modern English literature, Dr. Wall has served the university by chairing its Reaccreditation Self-Study in the 1990s and by co-chairing the faculty committee that successfully petitioned the national Phi Beta Kappa organization to grant NC State the right to host a Chapter of Phi Beta Kappa.
 Dr. Wall also served as Founding Director of the University Honors Program in the early 2000’s.